conan-center-index

 Version

-ConanCenter is geared towards quickly added new release, the build service always pass the version it is currently building to the recipe.
 The version attribute MUST NOT be added to any recipe - with exception to “system packages”.

 ConanCenter specific releases format

 The notation shown below is used for publishing packages which do not match the original library’s official releases.
-This format which includes the “datestamp” corresponding to the date of a commit: cci.<YEAR MONTH DAY>.

 License Attribute

 The license attribute is a mandatory field which provides the legal information that summarizes the contents saved in the package.
 These follow the SPDX license as a standard.
-This is for consummers, in particular in the enterprise sector, that do rely on SDPX compliant identifiers so that they can flag this as a custom license text.
+This is for consumers, in particular in the enterprise sector, that do rely on SDPX compliant identifiers so that they can flag this as a custom license text.

 In case the license changes in a new release, the recipe should update the license attribute accordingly: